lasoares/mobile-demos/iosOffline/conflict_handling.md

 ### Saving the edits

-When you click the "Back" button in the navigation view the edits are lost.
+With the current implementation, when you select the **Back** button in the navigation view, the edits are lost.
 The data is sent to the detail view but changes aren't being sent back to the master.
 Ideally we'd implement a delegate in the master view controller so that it can be notified when edits are done, but since we already passed a pointer to a copy of the item that is being edited, we can use that pointer to retrieve the list of updates made to the item and update it in the server.

 1. In `QSTodoService.h`, remove the declaration of `completeItem` and add a declaration for `updateItem`: